AdobeDocs/experience-manager-65.en/help/forms/developing/document-security-service-java-api.md

 [Quick Start (SOAP mode): Removing a policy from a Word document using the Java API](document-security-service-java-api.md#quick-start-soap-mode-removing-a-policy-from-a-word-document-using-the-java-api)

-AEM Forms operations can be performed using the AEM Forms strongly-typed API and the connection mode should be set to SOAP.
+AEM Forms operations can be performed using the AEM Forms strongly typed API and the connection mode should be set to SOAP.

 >[!NOTE]
 >